khklau/robocup2Dsim/README.md

 # robocup2Dsim
-A new Robo World Cup 2D simulator designed for faster paced action than the official simulator
+A new Robo World Cup 2D simulator designed for low latency fast paced games hosted on the internet